 The map presented in Figure 6.3 below shows the proportion of households that have been exposed to the Land Tenure Regularisation (LTR) programme by district.
-96.5% of households in Kirehe district have been exposed to the LTR programme; this is by far the highest proportion in the country.
-This proportion is 54.1% country-wide on average.
+It shows that 51% of households in Rutsiro district have been exposed to the LTR programme, ranking the district second on this indicator among all Western Province districts after Rubavu.
+It is also below the national average of 54.1%.